hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Bootnodes.md

 ## Mainnet and public testnets

-For Mainnet and the Rinkeby, Ropsten, and Görli testnets, Hyperledger Besu has an internal list of enode URLs and uses this list automatically when you specify the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) option.
+For Mainnet and the Rinkeby, Ropsten, Sepolia, and Goerli testnets, Hyperledger Besu has an internal list of enode URLs and uses this list automatically when you specify the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) option.